Sins of the Father (TV series)

-Sins of the Father is a 2025 Philippine crime thriller drama television series produced by JRB Creative Productons.
+Sins of the Father is a Philippine crime thriller drama television series produced by JRB Creative Productions.
 It is an original story that tackles the issue of scamming and internet fraud.
 Directed by FM Reyes and Bjoy Balagtas, it stars Gerald Anderson in the lead role.
-The series premiered on Kapamilya Channel's Primetime Bida evening block on June 23, 2025.
-It is set to conclude on November 21, 2025 with 2 seasons and 110 episodes.
+The series premiered on Kapamilya Channel's Primetime Bida evening block on June 23, 2025, It concluded on November 21, 2025, consisting of 2 seasons and 110 episodes.

 Premise

 Samuel Trinidad is a high bank manager with a good life until his father suddenly died.
 He discovered that his father was involved in a scam, which caused shame and problems in his family and his work.
 Now, he has to clean up his father's name, protect the family, and deal with dangerous people.
 He must decide whether he will remain faithful to his principle or to do everything, even when it is illegal, to resolve the situation and to protect his loved ones.